 The methods for risk monitoring include comparison of actual with target, analysis of the efficiency of risk measures, analysis of the results of the risk profile analysis and performance measures as well as the monitoring of existing controlling figures linked to risk management.

 Escalation processes have been defined for limit breaches and are also documented in the RLTM.

-In 2017 ERGO has elaborated a system of Key Risk Indicators that ensures early recognition of risks and prepares proposals for suitable countermeasures.
+ERGO uses Key Risk Indicators that ensures early recognition of risks and prepares proposals for suitable countermeasures.
 Key Risk Indicators focus on risks that could have a sizeable adverse impact on the business or the company and are reported to the Management Board quarterly.